In EYNCRIN, we take visual thinking as a great opportunity for taking advantage of young people`s innate ability to see:

 both with their eyes and with their mind’s eye;

-Visual thinking is about taking advantage of our innate ability to see: both with our eyes and with our mind’s eye, to discover ideas that are otherwise invisible, develop those ideas quickly and intuitively, and then share those ideas with other people in a way that they simply get.
+Offer them a chance to discover ideas that are otherwise invisible, develop those ideas quickly and intuitively, and then share those ideas with other young people in a way that they simply get.

-Our Visual Learning Lab empowers young people in schools and youth organizations with the knowledge and skills to experience visual thinking and benefit from the opportunities it offers.
+Our Visual Learning Lab empowers youth trainers and young people in schools and youth organizations with knowledge and skills to experience visual thinking and benefit from the great opportunities it offers.

 The guide rope consists of:

 Who, What, When, How, Where, Why